OpenAI Sora Shutdown: Lessons for Georgia’s Film Industry

 1) Legal pressure and copyright risk are now central business issues

 This is why AI video generator legal issues are now front and center in discussions about creative technology.
-If companies cannot clearly explain how their systems were trained, they leave themselves open to criticism, regulatory scrutiny, and possible legal action.
+If companies cannot clearly explain how their systems were trained, they leave themselves open to criticism, .
 In entertainment, where ownership and licensing are foundational, uncertainty around intellectual property can stop adoption before a tool ever becomes standard.
+Protecting the rights of creators has sparked numerous legal challenges regarding IP across the generative media landscape.

 That concern matters even more in Hollywood, where rights holders have both the incentive and the resources to challenge products they see as threatening established business models.
 The broader AI debate is no longer just about innovation.
 It is about whether the industry can build tools that creators, studios, and regulators are willing to trust.